 Nationally, Guatemala undertook to: advance legislative reforms to incorporate international human rights standards into domestic law; promote the implementation and realisation of international instruments and other human rights initiatives; strengthen the participation of civil society; and follow-up recommendations issued by the UN monitoring mechanisms.

 An analysis of steps taken by Guatemala in fulfilment of its international pledges shows that Guatemala participated in only 6% of panel discussions and 8% of interactive dialogues.
 Though it did speak during 22% of general debates.
 Guatemala maintains a strong level of cooperation with Special Procedures.
-It has a Standing Invitation and accepted 20 out of 27 visit requests.
-It responded to just over half of the 62 communications received.
+It has a Standing Invitation and accepted most visit requests.
+It responded to most of communications received.
 Guatemala has not, so far, presented a mid-term UPR report.